Dog Bite & Animal Attack Lawyers

 3. Report the Dog Bite to Animal Control Authorities

 You should also report the dog bite to your local animal control authorities.
 Reporting the dog bite may help you discover the identity of the dog’s owner as well as learn such important factors as whether the dog has previously bitten or otherwise attacked someone.

-4. Contact a Dog Bite Attorney
+4. Contact Experienced Dog Bite Lawyers Near You

 One of the most important steps to take after being bitten by a dog will be to contact an experienced dog bite attorney.
 You should contact an attorney as soon as possible to help you consider your options.
 Your attorney may help you determine if you may be entitled to compensation and how best to pursue any such compensation.

 Determining another person’s liability for a dog bite will first depend upon whether negligence or strict liability applies.
 If the dog owner’s negligence or carelessness led to the dog bite, then negligence law will typically apply.
 Here, liability will generally be based upon showing the owner had a duty to exercise reasonable care to control the dog’s behavior and prevent bites.
 Next, there must be a showing that the owner breached that duty, such as by failing to properly leash the dog.
 Finally, the victim must generally show that harm occurred as a result.

 In some states, strict liability may apply to dog bites.
 If so, owners may be automatically liable for any injury caused by their dog, regardless of any negligent behavior.